-- (1) Salaries are paid in Swiss Francs and for 2021 have been converted based on the daily average exchange rate as reported by the Bank of Canada on December 31, 2021 of C\$1.00 equals 0.7196 Swiss Francs (2020 salaries have been converted based on the daily average exchange rate on December 31, 2020 at C\$1.00 equals 0.6925 Swiss Francs and 2019 salaries have been converted based on the daily average exchange rate on December 31, 2019 at C\$1.00 equals 0.7442 Swiss Francs). - (2) These figures represent the fair value estimate of awards under the Share Unit Plan (as defined below).
+(1) Salaries are paid in Swiss Francs and 2022 figures have been converted based on the daily average exchange rate as reported by the Bank of Canada on December 31, 2022 of C\$1.00 equals 0.6821 Swiss Francs (2021 figures have been converted based on the daily average exchange rate on December 31, 2021 at C\$1.00 equals 0.7196 Swiss Francs and 2020 figures have been converted based on the daily average exchange rate on December 31, 2021 at C\$1.00 equals 0.7196 Swiss Francs and 2020 figures have been converted based on the daily average exchange rate on December 31, 2020 at C\$1.00 equals 0.6925 Swiss Francs).

+(2) These figures represent the fair value estimate of awards under the Share Unit Plan (as defined below).
 Awards are granted in the year following the year when the awards were earned.
 See "Securities Authorized for Issuance Under Equity Incentive Plans".
-For 2019 awards granted in 2020, the Share Unit Plan awards vest on March 1, 2023 and have been fair valued at the grant date at C\$3.65 using an adjusted share price calculated with a hybrid valuation model based on the Monte Carlo simulation.
-The assumptions used in the calculation of the adjusted share price were a risk free rate of 0.39%, expected volatility of 47.00%, a dividend yield rate of 0% and an exercise price of nil.
-For 2020 awards granted in 2021, the Share Unit Plan awards vest on March 1, 2024 and have been fair valued at the grant date at C\$3.61 using an adjusted share price calculated with a hybrid valuation model based on the Monte Carlo simulation.
-The assumptions used in the calculation of the adjusted share price were a risk free rate of 0.45%, expected volatility of 68.00%, a dividend yield rate of 0% and an exercise price of nil.
-For 2021 awards granted in 2022, the Share Unit Plan awards vest on March 1, 2025 and have been fair valued at the grant date at C\$8.40 using an adjusted share price calculated with a hybrid valuation model based on the Monte Carlo simulation.
+For 2020 awards granted in 2021, the Share Unit Plan awards vest on February 1, 2024 and have been fair valued at the grant date at C\$3.61 using an adjusted share price calculated with a hybrid valuation model based on the Monte Carlo simulation.
+The assumptions used in the calculation of the adjusted share price were a risk free rate of 0.45%, expected volatility of 68%, a dividend yield rate of 0% and an exercise price of nil.
+For 2021 awards granted in 2022, the Share Unit Plan awards vest on February 1, 2025 and have been fair valued at the grant date at C\$8.40 using an adjusted share price calculated with a hybrid valuation model based on the Monte Carlo simulation.
 The assumptions used in the calculation of the adjusted share price were a risk free rate of 0.38%, expected volatility of 45%, a dividend yield rate of 0% and an exercise price of nil.
-It should be recognized that the actual future value of the awards under the Share Unit Plan will be based on the market value of the common shares at the time of vesting.
+For 2022 awards granted in 2023, the Share Unit Plan awards vest on February 1, 2026 and have been fair valued at the grant date at C\$11.51 using an adjusted share price calculated with a hybrid valuation model based on the Monte Carlo simulation.
+The assumptions used in the calculation of the adjusted share price were a risk free rate of 2.17%, expected volatility of 37.54%, a dividend yield rate of 0% and an exercise price of nil.
+It should be recognized that the actual future value of the awards under the Share Unit Plan will be based on the market value of the Common Shares at the time of vesting.
 Therefore, the value attributed to the share-based awards does not necessarily correspond to the actual future value that will be realized.